The Most Common Board Resume Mistakes

 Using the examples above, a more meaningful and powerful version of your key achievements would be:

-- Efficiently produced comprehensive monthly financial reports and forecasts to the board of directors to enable better-informed and timely decision-making.
+- Enabled informed and timely decision-making by efficiently producing comprehensive monthly financial reports and forecasts to the board of directors.

 Slight changes to just listing out your tasks gives greater insights into your expertise and skills.
 Ads that call for ‘demonstrated experience’ mean exactly this.
 And it makes it easy for the reader to understand your expertise and skills without them having to infer it from a laundry list of job inputs.